Australian Space Agency: Need for agency

 On 16 September 2016, Andrea Boyd, an Australian working as a flight operations engineer for the International Space Station (ISS) in Cologne, Germany, delivered an address at the Global Access Partners Summit in Parliament House, Sydney, urging Australia to grasp the commercial opportunities of the new space market and protect its national sovereignty by establishing a national space agency.
-In response, Australian policy institute Global Access Partners created a taskforce including Andrea Boyd, former astronauts Dr Andy Thomas AO and Prof Gregory Chamitoff, as well as Australian and international experts, chaired by Dr Jason Held, founder of Saber Astronautics.
+In response, Australian policy institute Global Access Partners created a taskforce including Andrea Boyd, former astronauts Andy Thomas and Gregory Chamitoff, as well as Australian and international experts, chaired by Jason Held, founder of Saber Astronautics.
 The taskforce, co-funded by the federal Department of Industry, Innovation and Science, advocated the creation of a commercially focused Australian space agency and delivered its report to the Australian Government in August 2017.

 In parallel, the Department of Industry, Innovation and Science initiated a wide-ranging review into the Australian space industry by establishing the Expert Reference Group in July 2017.
-The Expert Reference Group was chaired by former head of CSIRO, Dr Megan Clark and included aerospace experts including Professor Russell Boyce, Professor Steven Freeland, the space administrator Dr David Williams and Dr Jason Held.
+The Expert Reference Group was chaired by former head of CSIRO, Megan Clark and included aerospace experts including Russell Boyce, Steven Freeland, the space administrator David Williams and Jason Held.

 By 2017, Australian facilities were playing a critical role in 40 space missions of other nations, from deep space explorers, to Mars rovers, to astronomical space observatories.
 The case for a sovereign-owned agency, if not with sovereign launch facilities in the short term, was being made by think tanks such as Australian Strategic Policy Institute.

 The Expert Reference Group reviewed over 200 submissions and provided its Interim Report to the Australian Government on 14 September 2017.
 On 25 September 2017, at the International Astronautical Congress in Adelaide, Senator Simon Birmingham announced that the Australian Government intended to create a national space agency.
 The Expert Reference Group was further tasked with providing advice on the Charter for the new agency.
 It delivered its final report and recommendations in March 2018.

 As part of the Australian Government's 2018 budget announcement, AU$26 million in seed funding over four years from 2018 was included to establish the Australian Space Agency, with a further AU$15 million for international space investment starting from 2019.
 The budget was criticised for being inadequate by private Australian space companies including Delta-V and Gilmour Space Technologies, and space archaeologist Alice Gorman noted that low-budget attempts at starting an Australian space agency had failed in the past.